-The Company is exempt from the FRB's consolidated capital adequacy guidelines for bank holding companies because the Company's consolidated assets are less than \$3.0 billion.
+The Company is exempt from the FRB's consolidated capital adequacy guidelines for bank holding companies because the Company's consolidated assets are less than \$3.0 billion as of June 30, 2024.
 The FRB consolidated capital adequacy guidelines are at least as stringent as those required for the subsidiary depository institutions.